 - Blender, immersion blender, or food processor

 - 2 celery ribs chopped small

 - 2 cups low sodium vegetable broth divided (or more to desired consistency.)

 - 1 cup pumpkin purée homemade or canned

 - 1 teaspoon salt or more to taste

 - Several grinds of freshly cracked black pepper

-- 1/16 teaspoon ground nutmeg (if using whole nutmeg, grate about 10 times on a small grater)
+- ⅛ teaspoon ground nutmeg if using whole nutmeg, grate about 10 times on a small grater

-- 1 pinch dried sage (or 1 dried leaf crumbled)
+- 1-2 pinches dried sage or 1 dried leaf crumbled

-- 1 teaspoon maple syrup (optional, only if pumpkin is slightly bitter)
+- 2 teaspoons maple syrup optional, only if pumpkin is slightly bitter

-- ½ box pasta, about 7-8 ounces uncooked (regular or whole wheat pasta like spaghetti, linguini, or penne)
+- 1 pound dried pasta regular or whole wheat pasta like spaghetti, linguini, or penne

 - In a large sauté pan heat olive oil over medium heat.
 Add celery, and sauté for 5 minutes stirring occasionally to prevent burning.
 Add onion, and sauté for 5 minutes more.
 Then add garlic and sauté for 5 more minutes, totaling 15 minutes.
 Celery mixture is ready when vegetables are soft.

-- Place celery mixture and ¼ cup broth in a food processor or blender and purée until smooth.
+- Place celery mixture and ½ cup broth in a blender or food processor, and purée until smooth.

-- Add cooked pasta to sauce and fold until sauce coats the pasta.
-Warm in the pan, and serve immediately.
-Sprinkle pasta with grated Parmesan cheese, pine nuts or broccoli.
+- Add al dente pasta to sauce, and fold until sauce coats the pasta.
+Add a splash of reserved pasta water if needed.
+Allow sauce and pasta to cook for a few minutes together then serve immediately.
+Sprinkle pasta with grated Parmesan cheese, pine nuts, or broccoli.